How to recession-proof your life amid economic uncertainty

 “A lot of stores have price matching, so if you show them that a competitor is selling the same product at a lower rate, they’ll match that,” said McCallister-Young.
 “You also want to be looking at the stores that are closest to you, so you’re not spending the extra money you’d save on gas.”

-An alternative way to save money on groceries is to check out food sharing apps such as Olio, which connects people around their community to share extra grocery items, and Too Good to Go, where costumers can buy businesses’ surplus of food at a discount.
+An alternative way to save money on groceries is to check out food sharing apps such as Olio, which connects people around their community to share extra grocery items, and Too Good to Go, where customers can buy businesses’ surplus food at a discount.

 LOOK AT GOVERNMENT ASSISTANCE PROGRAMS